 3. Contact the shortlisted candidates

 The first step is to contact the candidates you want to work with.
 Most freelancing platforms have a messaging system that allows you to contact freelancers directly.
-This is the best way to get in touch with them, as it allows you to keep all your communication in one place.
+This is the best way to get in touch with them, as it will enable you to keep all your communication in one place.

 When you message a freelancer, introduce yourself and your company.
 Tell them about your project and why they would be a good fit.
 Then ask if the freelancer is interested in working on it and if they have any questions.